 - Power supply – This is also highly unlikely to be the problem because if a PSU is supplying less power than needed, you are far more likely to deal with random shut-downs or the inability to boot up the computer, rather than performance drops.

 - GPU – Your graphics card is the least likely to affect actual performance.
 When a GPU starts malfunctioning, you will see visual glitches and choppy framerates.

 Ultimately, if you wish to speed up your system overall, you should prioritize getting an SSD.
 Furthermore, make sure you have at least 8 GB of RAM if you’re running a 64-bit version of Windows 10, and also consider upgrading any outdated hardware that is below the recommended specifications for running Windows 10.

 The Final Word

-That would be it for all the major aspects you need to consider when it comes to getting your computer running as smoothly as it was when you first got it.
+That would be all the major aspects that you need to consider when it comes to getting your computer running as smoothly as it was when you first got it.

 If you want to check out some extra tricks to speed up your PC, have a look at the video below.
 However, most of those are not as important unless you own a somewhat dated CPU and need every possible boost you can get.